Mexican Riviera Cruise: departure port - San Diego

 We crashed out early, and slept well.

+Sunday morning I got up early.
+Barbara had told me about a fishing pier she had heard about behind the convention center, so I walked over it (lots of stairs bordered by birds of paradise plants) to the Embarcadero Park and Marina.
 It was a beautiful morning for a walk, and I walked all the way around it, stopping to find out what was biting there at the pier (Pretty slow that morning, usually catch sand bass and mackerel).
 After that, I walked all the way up to the Seaport Village, then back down to the hotel.

 I thought the fountain was pretty cool.
 Barbara and I got our luggage together and dropped it at the front desk, then took a cab up to Balboa Park.
 It's a very old park, with the land first set aside in 1868.
 We first went through the Japanese Friendship Garden (Bonsai and Koi Ponds) and then headed up to the Botanical Building, built in 1915 and one of the most photographed sites in the park.
 Inside they had a large exhibit of orchids which were spectacular in their variety and color.
 A smaller exhibit showed an assortment of chiles, including red ones, yellow ones, and black ones.